 It’s very easy to top up your mobile these days online.
 You can buy credit online from your mobile phone service provider’s website and at any cashpoint.

 Otherwise you can top up your mobile credit easily by buying pre-paid credit top up cards at Tabac (cigarette) shops, from newsagents, supermarkets and petrol stations.

 Alternative Providers and Apps

-This is really only cost effective when making international calls.
-But you can save yourself a significant amount of money by bypassing your standard mobile call provider (such as Vodafone, Orange or Movistar) and accessing a different network with cheaper call charges.
+If you don’t have international calls included in your Spanish deal, these alternate providers can save you a lot of money on phone calls.
+They simply bypass your standard mobile call provider (such as Vodafone, Orange or Movistar) and access a different network with significantly cheaper call charges.

-Even if you have an older model mobile phone, you can still make internet calls directly from your mobile (and landline).
-There are many over-ride telecom services which give you local numbers or access numbers to dial in order to access their network.
+Even if you have an older model mobile phone which is not compatible with apps, you can still make calls directly from your mobile.
+Many over-ride telecom services let you create local numbers or access numbers for individual contacts.

-For example, localphone.com give you a local number for every one of your regular contacts, and you store these numbers in your phone.
-When you want to call someone, you dial their localphone number rather than their landline or mobile number.
+For example, Localphone give you a maximum of 10 local numbers for your regular contacts.
+Store these numbers in your phone contacts.
+When you want to call someone internationally, dial their Localphone number rather than that person’s landline or mobile number.

 Other Spanish mobile operators